 When you’re supposed to manually tweak the channel to match the buyer persona, it is challenging to stay true to several brand images.
 There are many elements to optimize: names, product keywords, image tags, alt text, and so on.

-Optimizing product descriptions, names, and other on-page elements isn’t just about keywords.
+Optimizing product descriptions, names, and other on-page elements aren’t just about keywords.
 It also involves portraying a persona-specific that remains constant on the respective channel.
 Persona-driven pages needed highly specific product tags that are included in as many elements as possible.
-Doing this without a PIM is incredibly demanding.
+Doing so on BigCommerce without a PIM is incredibly demanding.
 Mistakes can be hard to avoid.

 More importantly, customers pick up on this lack of continuity.
 Brand consistency is key in maintaining customer relationships.
 Without it damages the potential rate of conversions.
 Even if you have great SEO, lacking brand consistency won’t get you the ranking you need to drive leads.

-All the components you need for SEO is on PIM:
+PIM has all the components you need for SEO:

 - Product tags